Khaledalagamy/Signs-Vectorization-BIM/README.md

 - Uses OpenCV for image processing and contour detection
 - Outputs DXF files using `ezdxf`
 - Supports batch image processing
+- Supports optional fine tuning the polylines in case of noisy output

 ---

 ## Input

-- High-contrast PNG or JPG images of sign faces
+- High-contrast PNG or JPG images of sign faces from a simple screenshot

 ---